MasoniteFramework/orm-docs/models.md

 ### Changing Options

-There are quite a few defaults that are made but there are ways to override them.
+There are quite a few defaults that are created but there are ways to override them.

 The first default is that the pivot table has a primary key called `id`.
 This is used to hydrate the record so you can update the pivot records.
 If you do not have a pivot primary key you can turn this feature off: